softwaresaved/2019-09-05-belfast-git-rss/Readme.md

 ## Prerequisites

-For this workshop we expect:
+For this workshop we expect you to:

-* Participants to bring their own laptops.
+* Bring your own laptops to use at the workshop.
 * Have network access to the internet.
-* Have some familiarity with the user of a terminal/shell/powershell but this is not mandatory.
+* Have some familiarity with the use of a terminal/shell/git bash but this is not mandatory.
-* You MUST have installed:
+* You MUST have installed (and be accessible from the shell you will be using):
   * A version of [git](https://carpentries.github.io/workshop-template/#git).
   * A [text editor](https://carpentries.github.io/workshop-template/#editor).